sukumarAML/CPlusplus-Programs/ExceptionHandling/readme.md

 Exception Handling in C++ falls around these three keywords:

-Throw
-Catch
-Try
+1.Throw
+2.Catch
+3.Try
 What is try throw catch in c++?

 In C++, try, throw, and catch are keywords used for exception handling.
 Exception handling allows developers to handle errors or exceptional situations gracefully and provide a structured way to manage unexpected conditions during the execution of a program.

 Here's a brief explanation of each keyword:
-ry: The code that might raise an exception is included within the try block.
+try: The code that might raise an exception is included within the try block.
 One or more catch blocks come after it.
 The program looks for a catch block that matches the try block when an exception is thrown within the try block in order to handle the exception.
 throw: To explicitly raise or throw an exception, use the throw keyword.
 In the try block, it is frequently employed when an exceptional circumstance arises.
 The control exits the try block when the throw statement is met in order to locate a suitable catch block to handle the exception.
 catch: The catch block follows the try block and is used to catch and handle exceptions.
 It contains code that executes when a specific type of exception is thrown within the associated try block.
 Multiple catch blocks can be used for different exception types.
-1
-2
-3
-4
-5
-6
-7
-8
-9
-10

 try {
     // Code that might throw an exception
     // If an exception is thrown, control jumps to the corresponding catch block